pschool-in/curriculum/content/grammar/pronoun/pronoun-match.md

 ## Match the pairs

-Match the pronouns that have same meaning.
+Match the pronouns that have the same meaning.

 ```
 I, Me